 Don’t put these in the oven: They will melt!
 As per the instructions provided for each meal, remove the contents of the plastic container and heat them in an oven-safe or stovetop-safe pan or tray.

 Microwave: These containers are marketed as microwave-safe.
 They are plastic #5 “PP”, aka polypropylene.
-PP is more stable at high temperatures than other plastics.
-However, we generally avoid heating any plastic.
+PP is more stable at high temperatures than other plastics and many people microwave these without a second thought.
+However, personally, we avoid heating plastic that is in contact with food.
 If in doubt, we recommend following the reheating advice above.

 If you recycle: All of these containers can be recycled in commercial or municipal recycling systems if you follow one rule - plastics need to be reasonably clean to be recycled.
 So first rinse out the containers.
 If a container is oily and not easily rinsed clean, you could wash it with your other dishes in the dishwasher, then recycle it.
 Otherwise, put the oily container in the trash.